 Progreso and Merida have more shopping options of every type from small boutique stores to big box stores.
 You can catch a public transport van from the square in Chicxulub that will take you directly to Costco and Walmart Supercenter outside of Merida.

-There is are a few ATMs in Chicxulub, and another in Conkal; Merida has many banks, a credit union and ATMs.
-Progresso has several major banks scattered thru town
+There are a few ATMs in Chicxulub, and another in Conkal; Merida has many banks, a credit union and ATMs.
+Progreso has several major banks scattered through town.

 Free Time, Fun Time